The islanders showed us unusual kindness.

 Gary Hoag, the “Generosity Monk,” recently wrote on his blog, “Kindness is generosity combined with sacrifice and love.
 It thinks about others and acts on their behalf . . . kindness is “unusual” as most people think and act only for themselves.”
 I like Gary’s definition of kindness.
 While I agree that there are many examples of people thinking only about themselves, we also see daily examples of exemplary kindness.

 AN EXAMPLE OF UNUSUAL KINDNESS

-Recently, Joann and I were having a conversation in a restaurant with an acquaintance who was getting carry-out for her husband who has been in failing health for a while.
+Recently, Joann and I were having a conversation in a restaurant with an acquaintance who was getting carry-out for her husband who had been in failing health for a while.
 Caring for him has been a struggle for her at times.
-We were surprised when, with a smile, energy and gratefulness in her voice, she described her experience that day.
+We were surprised when, with a smile, energy, and gratefulness in her voice, she described her experience that day.

-She was getting coffee in the McDonalds drive-through; when she stopped to pay for it, she was informed that the person in the car ahead of her had paid for her coffee.
+She was getting coffee in the Mcdonald’s drive-through; when she stopped to pay for it, she was informed that the person in the car ahead of her had paid for her coffee.
 She was beaming . . . excited to share with us what this seemingly small act of unusual kindness from a stranger had meant to her.
-An act of kindness gave her joy in the midst of tough times.
+An act of kindness gave her joy amid tough times.